 Villa Foscari (aka Malcontenta)

 The villa was designed by Palladio for the brothers Nicolò and Alvise Foscari in the second half of the 16th century and is one of the most beautiful examples of the Palladian architecture.
 The frescoes are by Battista Franco and Battista Zelotti, who had worked with Veronese on various projects.
+The Palladian Villas in Veneto, one of which the Malcontenta are a UNESCO World Heritage Site.

 We were impressed by the symmetry and the classical beauty of this villa.
 The villa consists of three floors: the ground floor is reserved for the functional activities, the first floor (the so-called piano nobile) was for the “noble” activities with 2 symmetrical apartments, each consisting of 3 rooms.
 The second floor was used as a storage for agricultural goods.